 - 3rd prize: £50

-All other presenters speaking at the final receive a book token and all finalists receive a certificate of participation.
-After the judging, all shortlisted participants and others attending the final will be given advice on ways of exploiting and protecting their ideas.
+All other presenters speaking at the final receive a consolatory prize of a book token; all finalists receive a certificate of participation.

 *For further information and details of eligibility please visit this page.